deeppavlov/dp-agent/docs/source/intro/overview.rst

 Modern virtual assistants such as Amazon Alexa and Google assistants integrate and orchestrate different conversational skills to address a wide spectrum of user's tasks.
-**DeepPavlov Agent** is a framework for development of scalable production ready *multi-skill virtual assistants*, complex dialogue systems and chatbots.
+**DeepPavlov Agent** is a framework for development of scalable and production ready *multi-skill virtual assistants*, complex dialogue systems and chatbots.

 Key features: